 I grew up in rural south Georgia, a place which still inhabits my poems.
 They have appeared in One, Free State Review, Town Creek Poetry, Able Muse, The Southern Poetry Anthology: Volume 5, Georgia (Texas Review Press, 2012), and Stone, River, Sky: An Anthology of Georgia Poems (Negative Capability, 2015).
 My co-translations of poems by Pablo Antonio Cuadra have appeared in Ezra: An Online Journal of Translation.
 I studied English literature first at Abraham Baldwin College, where I edited the student literary magazine Pegasus, and then at Georgia College & State University, where I worked on The Peacock's Feet and twice received the Academy of American Poets University Prize.
 After teaching high school English for a year, I matriculated in the M.F.A.
 Poetry program at the University of Maryland, College Park, where I taught undergraduate creative writing workshops.
 I also write, perform, and record songs — drawing on the folk and country of John Prine, Townes Van Zandt, Gillian Welch, Neil Young, and Mary Gauthier — and play with fellow musicians at every chance.
-I currently live in College Park and edit alumni publications for the University of Maryland's College of Education.
+I'm currently at work on my first novel, Quibble.

 This site and all its original content copyright 2016 by Joshua Lavender.
 No claim of copyright is expressed or implied with regard to works by others, such as those appearing on the Splendors page.